juliothomazelli/node-typescript-template/README.md

 STEP 07 - Configure the Package JSON scripts ("start": "tsc && node ./build/index.js",) to build and run the server

+STEP 08 - Add this config in tsconfig.json: "lib": ["es6", "dom"],

-STEP 08 - Start the server: npm start
+STEP 09 - Start the server: npm start